tendrl-inc-labs/micropython-client/README.md

 - **Event Loop Integration**: Seamless async application integration
 - **Memory Efficient**: Configurable RAM usage
 - **Production Ready**: Comprehensive error handling and test coverage

+<a id="file-based-storage-warning"></a>
+### ⚠️ File-Based Storage Warning

+**Important**: When using file-based storage (`in_memory=False`), there is a risk of database corruption if:

+- **Power loss occurs during write operations** - The database uses BTree which writes directly to flash storage
+- **Improper shutdown** - Device is reset or powered off without proper cleanup
+- **File system errors** - Underlying filesystem issues can cause corruption

+**Recommendations**:

+1. **Use in-memory storage when possible** (`client_db_in_memory=True`) - This eliminates corruption risk but data is lost on power loss
+2. **Proper shutdown** - Always call `client.stop()` or `await client.async_stop()` before powering off
+3. **UPS/Battery backup** - For critical systems, use uninterruptible power supplies
+4. **Regular backups** - For important data, implement periodic backup strategies
+5. **Error handling** - The database will attempt to recover from minor corruption, but severe corruption may require database recreation

+**Note**: The database includes automatic flushing and error recovery mechanisms, making corruption rare in normal operation.
+However, power loss during active writes can still cause issues.
+For mission-critical applications, consider using in-memory storage with periodic cloud synchronization.

 ## Hardware Integration